Slurp Francisco – 8 of the Best Oyster Bars in San Francisco

 - 1517 Polk St, San Francisco, CA 94109 (Nob Hill)

 Anthony Bourdain (RIP) used to come here every time he came to SF… We think that’s all you need to know about this place, but since y’all have high standards, we’ll feed you a little more.
 Swan’s is an old school, no-nonsense, absolute classic SF oyster bar.
 Open since 1912, Swan’s Oyster Depot in SF offers delicacies like cracked crab, and of course, a rotating selection of fresh oysters.
 You can expect to pay about 2 bucks per oyster here – pretty middle of the road for SF prices.
 Swan’s also has a secret menu of raw delights; you can impress your dinner date and order things like “Italian sashimi” (raw tuna, salmon and scallops with olive oil and fresh cracked pepper), or a “dozen eggs” (thinly sliced raw scallops with sriracha and ponzu sauce).
 You can browse their website to see the goods.
 Fair warning: Swan’s is so bomb that there’s probably going to be a line out the door by lunchtime.
 Also, it’s cash only, so come prepared!

 - 399 The Embarcadero, San Francisco, CA 94105 (Embarcadero)

 - Highlight: Killer views; daily rotating oysters (just $1.05 each from 11:30-5:30 daily)

-BONUS: If you’re into bloody marys, they make one of the best bloody marys in SF.
-It’s not on the menu, but ask for an “Ultimate Bloody Mary” and you’ll be delighted with a cocktail with enough accouterment to double as an appetizer.
+BONUS: If you’re into Bloody Marys, they make one of the best Bloody Marys in SF.
+It’s not on the menu, but ask for an “Ultimate Bloody Mary,” and you’ll have a cocktail with enough accoutrements to double as an appetizer.
 Score!

 Photo Courtesy of Water Bar